AdanaliMuhendis/AlemMuzik/config/README.md

 ## Images/Thumbnail Vars

-- You can change images which are used in Champu Music Bot.
+- You can change images which are used in Alem Music Bot.
 - You can generate telegaph links from [@TheKittyXD_Bot](http://t.me/TheKittyXD_Bot) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.